linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Modeling Operational Loss Distributions.md

 - BL7: Asset Management.
 BL8: Retail Brokerage.

 The lognormal, gamma, Gumbel, Pareto, and exponential distributions were fitted to the data.
 The estimation procedure used in the study was somewhat simplified for two reasons.
 First, different banks used different minimum truncation levels for their internal data, roughly between €6,000 to €10,000.
 This issue was ignored in the estimation process.
-Sec-
+Second, the data across all participating banks were pooled together without any consideration given for bank characteristics such as size.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f56b2146-2a3e-454e-b6f0-d79cc2db7528/683102579087393db7324ba2666a99b456011dd8f6616970d7fade3d60c25585.jpg)